 - letters of recommendation (phone references are best, but written letters won’t hurt)

-- types of equipment you’ve used or marketed
+- types of equipment or software you’ve used or marketed

-- certificates from career-relevant educational courses you've completed
+- certificates from career-relevant, completed educational courses or seminars

 - financial or PowerPoint presentations